Mayonnaise is a simple and delicious condiment that adds flavor and comfort to most foods.

 It is highly versatile and works well as a spread on sandwiches, as the prime component of dips, as the binding ingredient in egg salad, chicken salad, or tuna salad, and as a tasteful baste on roasted meats.

-If you buy Mayonnaise in the store you are shorting yourself in two ways.
-First, you are overpaying.
+If you buy mayonnaise in the store you are shorting yourself by overpaying…

 As you will soon see, the ingredients in mayonnaise are simple and inexpensive, and the preparation is quick and easy.
 Even more importantly, the rich and savory taste of homemade mayo surely triumphs over the blander store variety.